GDSC2524/GDSC2524/CONTRIBUTING.md

 # Contributing to GDSC2524

-Welcome to [GDSC2524]!
+Welcome to GDSC2524!
 We're thrilled to have you here.
 Your contributions are essential to making this project successful.

 ## How to Contribute

-If you're interested in contributing to [Your Project Name], please follow these steps:
+If you're interested in contributing to GDSC2524, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.